Gamera the Brave: Production

-In 2002, Kadokawa acquired Daiei Film properties from Tokuma Shoten, and Kadokawa president Kazuo Kuroi (jp) announced to produce Godzilla vs. Gamera and a Daimajin reboot, following the failed attempt to produce a crossover between Gamera and Godzilla by Yasuyoshi Tokuma (jp) prior to his death in 2000.
+In 2002, Kadokawa acquired Daiei Film properties from Tokuma Shoten, and Kadokawa president Kazuo Kuroi announced to produce Godzilla vs. Gamera and a Daimajin reboot, following the failed attempt to produce a crossover between Gamera and Godzilla by Yasuyoshi Tokuma prior to his death in 2000.
 Toho eventually turned down the offers, leading to the production of Gamera the Brave after the temporal cease of Godzilla franchise since Godzilla: Final Wars.
 (Note: After the bankruptcy of Daiei Film, the Gamera franchise might have always tried to avoid direct competition against the Godzilla franchise.)
-Zedus (Note: Its title "Sea Demon Beast" (海魔獣, Kaimajū) closely resembles "Giant Sea Demon" (大海魔, Daikaima), the scrapped monster film before the productions of Nezura and Gamera.
-Zedus was also originally intended to be a cephalopod kaiju.) was intentionally designed after kaiju from Toho and Tsuburaya Productions; Godzilla, TriStar Pictures' Godzilla, (Note: Aside from Zedus' resemblance to the TriStar's Godzilla, the cancelled live-action sequel of the 1998 American film was supposed to feature a civilians to protect the protagonist kaiju from a military force, akin to the climax of Gamera the Brave.
-Additionally, among its designers, only Tomoo Haraguchi (jp) submitted draft designs akin to the final version, while designs by others coincidentally resembled MUTO in MonsterVerse series by Legendary Pictures, where the scrapped project Gamera 3D by Yoshimitsu Banno was one of preceding projects of the 2014 film Godzilla.)
+Zedus (Note: Its title "Sea Demon Beast" (海魔獣, Kaimajū) closely resembles the title "Giant Sea Demon" (大海魔, Daikaima), alternatively as "Giant Demon Beast" (大魔獣, Daimajū), the scrapped monster film featuring an octopus monster before the productions of Nezura and Gamera.
+Zedus was also originally intended to be a cephalopod kaiju.
+The latter title "Giant Demon Beast" was also used for the Japanese title of Gamera vs. Jiger.) was intentionally designed after kaiju from Toho and Tsuburaya Productions; Godzilla, TriStar Pictures' Godzilla, (Note: Aside from Zedus' resemblance to the TriStar's Godzilla, the cancelled live-action sequel of the 1998 American film was supposed to feature a civilians to protect the protagonist kaiju from a military force, akin to the climax of Gamera the Brave.
+Additionally, among its designers, only Tomoo Haraguchi submitted draft designs akin to the final version, while designs by others coincidentally resembled MUTO in MonsterVerse series by Legendary Pictures, where the scrapped project Gamera 3D by Yoshimitsu Banno was one of preceding projects of the 2014 film Godzilla.)
 Godzilla-based Jirahs, Varan, Gorosaurus, and so on.